-Being an ADAA sponsor at the 2022 conference in Denver was a solid business decision, an important way for us to give back to an organization we believe in, and also a blast!
+Being an ADAA sponsor at the conference in Denver in 2022 was a solid business decision, an important way for us to give back to an organization we believe in, and also a blast!

 If you're like me, this may be one of the first in-person professional conferences you've attended for the past 2 years!
 I am thrilled for the opportunity to reconnect with old friends, meet and network with colleagues in my field, and drink in all the latest findings in research and clinical work.
 I'm also eager to attend the poster sessions!

 ADAA’s conferences are incredible, offering unparalleled learning, networking, and engagement opportunities.
 However, for many attendees – both new and seasoned – the constant hustle can be overwhelming.
 As professionals, we want to gain the most we can from attending conferences, but the most effective way to do that can be elusive.
 One terrific tip we can take from mindfulness is to be present.
 Engaging in sessions and casual conversations can set off our minds about how we can take this information and best utilize it.

 Congratulations on your poster acceptance to the ADAA conference!
 First let's take a moment to celebrate that accomplishment and the opportunity to present your work!
 This is a testament to the scientific contribution of your work and many conference attendees will be looking forward to seeing your poster at the conference.

 As a new postdoctoral resident in 2019, I was nervous about the prospect of transitioning from a “forever-student” into an early career psychologist.
 After so many years on a prescribed path, it was tough to imagine forging into the job force without a clear plan.
 Searching for a tether of sorts, my supervisor recommended ADAA and the Alies Muskin Career Development Leadership Program (CDLP).
 Little did I know the impact this program would have in the trying times ahead!